 Unfortunately, there are two very different packages with the abbreviation "IDL".
 The newsgroup comp.lang.idl is for the Interface Description Language.
-The newsgroup for discussing issues related to RSI's IDL and PV~WAVE is comp.lang.idl-pvwave.
+The newsgroup for discussing issues related to RSI's IDL and VNI's PV~WAVE and IMSL/IDL is comp.lang.idl-pvwave.